-Total investment income net of management expenses stands at USD 11.2 million as at December 31, 2018:
+Total investment income net of management expenses was USD 95.9 million for the year ended December 31, 2020:

-- Investment income on invested assets at USD 6.6 million (equivalent to an annual return of 3.84%3) and investment expenses at USD (0.4) million.
-SLI was capitalized with USD 2.1 billion of assets on November 29, 2018 and as such SLI's invested assets were only held for part of the period. - Net interest income on funds withheld and contract deposits at USD 6 million in 2018, equivalent to a return of 3.5%.

-The unrealized gain on investments amounts to USD 18.2 million and is recognized through equity.
+- Investment income on invested assets was USD 90.3 million (equivalent to an annual return of 4.4% as compared to 4.9% in 2019) and investment expenses were USD (4.4) million. - Net interest income on funds withheld and contract deposits were USD 8.8 million in 2020, equivalent to a return of 3.4% compared to 2.9% in 2019. - The foreign exchange impact for the year, net of the impact of hedging, was USD 1.2 million.
+This is mainly the product of the changes in the USD/GBP, USD/EUR and USD/BRL exchange rates. - The unrealized gain on investments amounts to USD 16.6 million and is recognized through equity.
 It relates to the asset revaluation reserves on assets classified as available for sale and on funds withheld.